allo-protocol/allo-v2/contracts/strategies/allocation/donation-voting-offchain/README.md

 - `poolMetadata`

 #### `registerRecipents()`
 Potential applicants can apply to the pool via `registerRecipents`.
-When the application is submitted, the strategy uses the following decision tree to determine eligibility:
+When the recipent is submitted, the strategy uses the following decision tree to determine eligibility:

 - Is `identityRequired` true?
-    - If yes, does the application have valid Allo registry identity?
+    - If yes, does the recipent have valid Allo registry identity?
         - If yes, proceed
         - If no, revert with message that pool requires a valid Allo registry identity
-    - If no, does the application have valid Allo registry identity?
+    - If no, does the recipent have valid Allo registry identity?
         - If yes, proceed with registry identity
         - If no, assign unique identity and proceed
-- Is the application timestamp between `applicationStartTime` and `applicationEndTime`?
+- Is the recipent timestamp between `recipentStartTime` and `recipentEndTime`?
-    - If no, revert with message that application period is closed
+    - If no, revert with message that recipent period is closed
-    - If yes, the application is eligible.
+    - If yes, the recipent is eligible.

-If the application is eligible, the strategy stores the application and assigns one of the following local statuses:
+If the recipent is eligible, the strategy stores the recipent and assigns one of the following local statuses:
-- `Pending` — the identity has not already submitted an application OR the identity has an existing application currently marked as `Pending`
+- `Pending` — the identity has not already submitted an recipent OR the identity has an existing recipent currently marked as `Pending`
-- `Re-applied` — the identity has already submitted an application that is currently marked as `Rejected`
+- `Re-applied` — the identity has already submitted an recipent that is currently marked as `Rejected`

 #### `allocate()`
 Donors are able to submit donations to specific recipients via the `allocate` function.
 The transaction can include donations to one or to multiple recipients.
 When a new donation is submitted, the following checks are made: